tombensve/MarkdownDoc/Docs/MarkdownDoc.md

 ### Version history

+#### 1.3.6

+Bug fixes in MarkdownDocEditor:

+- Preformatted styling should now behave correctly.

+- Preformatted font (monospace) settings now work.
+Also defaulted font size of monospace to 14 rather than 16.

+#### 1.3.5

+What I did not mention in the information for version 1.3.4 is that the editor was converted from Java to Groovy.
+Here I apparently ran into a Groovy gotcha: What looked to be a member reference were actually a property reference to the same method that tried to reference member.
+In this case it was an anonymously implemented interface with a getter whose implementation tried to reference the outer class member of same name as getter property, and got the property rather than the member causing a never ending loop resulting in java.lang.StackOverflowError.

+This affected only generating of PDF and HTML.
+The error occured after writing generated output, but before opening the generated output (when told to do so by checkbox setting).
+This problem is now fixed by this version and is the only thing that differs from previous version.

 #### 1.3.4

 Fixed a bug with relative path for images using _PDFGenerator_ reported by Maher Gamal.
 There are now 5 ways to specifiy paths to images for PDF: